Rei-SwitchBot/faq/en-us/Meter.md

 ---
-### How to Reset SwitchBot Meter?
+### How to Reset SwitchBot Meter/Meter Plus?

 Last Updated：2024 Feb 19

-Related Products：SwitchBot Meter
+Related Products：SwitchBot Meter, SwitchBot Meter Plus

-Long press the button on the back of the Meter for
+Long press the button on the back of the Meter/Meter Plus for

 15 seconds